bgd-labs/aave-proposals/src/20230817_AaveRobotActivation/AaveRobotActivation.md

 Once the keeper is refilled, a total of 600 Link will be transferred to BGD labs for their previous spending on the Aave Robot for operational expenses.

-The AaveCLRobotOperator is a contract which is used to perform admin actions on the Aave Robot, a AaveCLRobotOperator is deployed on each network, that will allow for the DAO to have "admin" control on all the underlying robots, in order to register new ones, cancel or funding them with the Link required for execution.
+The `AaveCLRobotOperator` is a contract used to perform admin actions on the Aave Robot.
+An `AaveCLRobotOperator` is deployed on each network, which will allow for the DAO to have "admin" control on all the underlying robots, in order to register new ones, cancel or fund them with the LINK required for execution.

 To simplify operational complexity the role of robot guardian will have the permissions to set the maximum gas limit of the keeper and to disable automation for certain governance proposals.
+This non-invasive role will be held by BGD Labs, as technical service provider engaged with the community.
 Initially, BGD will keep the Robot Guardian role.

 ## References